Use case #0001

 The 90-day watch list: catching accounts before they breach

 The Provisioning AI does not wait until day 91 to flag an account.
 Accounts that reach 75 days DPD are placed on the 90-day watch list — a daily-monitored subset of the portfolio where collection teams receive an alert: this account will become Sub-Standard in 15 days if not regularised.
-The 15-day alert gives the collection team an operational window to attempt regularisation before the NPA classification triggers and the provisioning requirement changes.
+The 15-day alert gives the collection team an operational window to attempt regularisation before the NPL / charge-off classification triggers and the provisioning requirement changes.

 DailyClassification run — 48,412 accounts processed every midnight · CBS updated before business opens